Bangladesh

 Notes

-Almost all terms being either biddable or negotiable.
+Almost all terms are either biddable or negotiable.
 Cost recovery ceilings are biddable, but a mechanism exists to ensure all costs are recovered within a five-year period.
-Profit oil splits are biddable, and are based upon production rates.
-There is also a domestic supply obligation of up to 80% of the contractors share of profit oil, at a discount of 15% to the normal price (this applies to oil only).
+Profit oil splits are biddable and are based on production rates.
+There is also a domestic supply obligation of up to 80% of the contractor's share of profit oil at a discount of 15% to the normal price (this applies to oil only).
 The rate of corporate income tax is negotiable, whilst a range of bonuses, rentals and fees are also payable.

 Investment &